 Just be sure to sand the entire surface.

-The next step is buffing.
+Once you are done with sanding, the next step is buffing.

 You will need to use a buffing pad preferably on a buffing machine and move in circular motions across the surface.

 Once you have done that, use a soft cloth to wipe down the aluminum.

 Inspect the results to see that the entire surface is buffed.

 Now, you can apply the polish designed for aluminum or the anodized aluminum surface.

 As with the buffing, rub the polish in circular motions across the surface.